U of T Engineering: Personal Profile Questions Prep & Examples 2024/2025

 EXAMPLE ONLY

-COMPLETING THE OSP
+COMPLETING THE Online Student Profile

-Once you have completed different sections of the Online Student Profile, you will see a check mark beside that section on your dashboard.
+Once you have completed different sections of the Online Student Profile, you will see a checkmark beside that section on your dashboard.
 You can also see the required documents that U of T has received as well as standardized testing results (if applicable).

-The deadline for the Online Student Profile and all required documents (through the U of T Engineering portal) is January 15, 2024 for regular consideration (for early consideration, check the deadlines here).
+The deadline for the Online Student Profile and all required documents (through the U of T Engineering portal) is January 15, 2025 for regular consideration (for early consideration, check the deadlines here).

 IMPORTANT: Submitting your application to U of T for early consideration as an OUAC 101 applicant will NOT impact the admission decision or give you a better chance of getting accepted.
 The only difference is that if you are accepted, you might receive an admission decision earlier than someone who applied for regular consideration.
 Click here to learn more information, and if you have questions, connect with a coach any time for support.